CBergane/ramenaddic/README.md

 ## Acknowledgments

-* To my wife and son for letting me do this on our vacation.
+* To my wife and son for letting me accomplish this on our vacation.

 * Code Institute and its amazing Slack community for their support and for providing me with the necessary knowledge to complete this project.